Sky Police

 "Sky Police" is the sixteenth episode of the twenty-sixth season of the American animated television series The Simpsons, and the 568th overall episode of the series.
+The episode was directed by Rob Oliver and written by Matt Selman.
 It first aired on the Fox network in the United States on March 8, 2015.

+In this episode, Marge leads churchgoers to a casino to win enough money to rebuild the church after Chief Wiggum destroys it when using a jet pack.
+Nathan Fielder guest starred as Doug Blattner.
+The episode received mixed reviews, with positive reception noted for its clever cultural references but criticism for underusing certain character histories.

 Plot

 Chief Wiggum is mistakenly delivered a military jet pack, which he gleefully accepts.
 He is later found by a military general who originally bought the jet pack, and received his order for an off-brand dust ruffle.
 Wiggum tries to escape, but is shot down by the general's soldiers.
 The jet pack goes off course and crashes into the church, causing massive damage.
-Because Reverend Lovejoy did not get an insurance plan that covers "acts of God" the company gleefully denies his claim and the building is left unusable.
+Because Reverend Lovejoy did not get an insurance plan that covers "acts of God" (or, as the adjuster clarifies, "acts of cops with jet packs"), the company gleefully denies his claim and the building is left unusable.

-The congregation, led by Marge, must resort to gambling and counting cards, taught by Apu, in order to collect money to pay for the repairs.
+Desperate for funds, the congregation, led by Marge, must resort to gambling and counting cards, taught by Apu, in order to collect money to pay for the repairs.
 Marge then secretly proceeds to go to the casino with Sideshow Mel, Ned Flanders, Agnes Skinner, Lovejoy and his wife Helen.
 They win enough money for the church but Homer finds out and goes looking for Marge at the casino.
 The casino then holds Homer hostage in exchange for the return of the money won, but the church already gave it to the contractor, who refuses to give it back.

 Marge prays in the middle of the casino which attracts a huge crowd.
 Having data that shows the prayer is a "disturbance" that is hurting business, the manager releases Homer and allows Marge to keep the money won for the church in exchange for her group never returning.
 Homer then demands that the casino stop treating people who count cards as cheaters when all they are doing is playing by the rules, so a robot picks him up and throws him into the street.
-Homer and Marge then enjoy a lovely sunset in front of their fully restored house of worship.
+Homer and Marge then enjoy a lovely sunset in front of their fully restored house of worship with a new stained-glass window depicting the card-counting team in saintly robes.